 Combined Symphonic and Concert Bands coming together to perform high energy works at home football games and athletic state tournament appearances.

-Additional information regarding vocal coursework can be found under the Academic Music section of the website.
+Additional information can be found in the music section on the academic departments webpage.

 - Chamber Percussion